-Listening to users, stakeholders, and dev team members is crucial for product people.
+Listening to users, customers, stakeholders, and dev team members is crucial for product people.
 It helps us build rapport, generate new insights, and make inclusive decisions.
-Unfortunately, we can so busy updating and convincing others that we forget to attentively listen to the individuals we communicate with.
+Unfortunately, we can so preoccupied with our own ideas or busy updating and convincing others that we forget to attentively listen to the individuals we communicate with.
 This article shares 12 techniques to help you improve your listening habits and become even better at understanding others.

 Listen to Understand, not to Answer

 “Most people do not listen with the intent to understand; they listen with the intent to reply,” wrote Steve Covey in his book The 7 Habits of Highly Effective People.
 It’s true: We often listen with a specific goal in mind, with the intention to reply, to share our perspective, or to convince the other person.
 As a consequence, we don’t pay full attention to what the other person is saying or filter what is being said; we only hear what supports our view.
 We obtain partial or selected pieces of information, which can cause us to draw the wrong conclusions and get the wrong end of the stick.
 To avoid these issues, start by taking a sincere interest in the individual and what the person has to say.
 Make a conscious effort to listen to understand, not to reply, correct, or criticise.

 Give the other Person Your Full Attention

 As the person in charge of the product, you are likely to have many duties that compete for your time and attention.
 It can therefore be tempting to glance at your phone or smart watch to see if an urgent message has arrived while listening to someone.
 But instead of multi-tasking, minimise any distractions, switch off your devices or close the appropriate applications, and give your full and undivided attention to the other person.
 Being attentive increases the chances that you receive all the information and take in everything the individual says.
 It also makes the speaker feel valued and respected.
 Consequently, the individual is likely to be more trustful and open with you.